(This blog post is a contribution by Kindra French, owner of 101 Mobility®of San Diego, CA)

 The incidence of memory loss and mental confusion is rising steadily as we live longer.
 Fifty percent of adults 80 and older experience some level of dementia.
 Thankfully, though, there are steps you can take to maintain brain health and reduce your risk of developing Alzheimer’s.
 Here are 6 lifestyle choices that will help you keep your marbles in the jar:

-- Healthy diet: reducing sugar intake and increasing consumption of fruits and vegetables have been linked to reduced risk of dementia
+Healthy diet: reducing sugar intake and increasing consumption of fruits and vegetables have been linked to a reduced risk of dementia

-- Quality sleep: adequate rest reduces risk of memory loss
+Quality sleep: adequate rest reduces the risk of memory loss

 For more information on Alzheimer’s prevention and maintaining brain health, see this helpful article from helpguide.org